its-pointless/gcc_termux/README.txt

 or use https://its-pointless.github.io/setup-pointless-repo.sh

-use the commands setupclang setupgcc-6 and setupgcc-7 to switch compilers nothing complex just moving symlinks around
+use the commands setupclang setupclang and setupgcc-7 to switch compilers nothing complex just moving symlinks around

+10/01/2018

+updated rustc and rustc-nightlies fixed issues on x86_64 gcc added racket for arm and i686

 5/01/2018
 changed gcc-7 sources to linaro ... because why not? going to add source so